Banco Nacional de Cuba v. Sabbatino: White's dissent

 Justice White wrote a dissenting opinion, asserting that the court's application of the act of state doctrine was too rigid: more so, in fact than the doctrine as applied by other countries.

 Subsequent developments

-Not surprisingly, the Sabbatino case provoked an uproar in the U.S. Congress.
-Before the case could be reviewed by the district court (on remand), Congress passed the so-called Second Hickenlooper Amendment (or Sabbatino Amendment) that revoked this presumption in favor of the validity of the act of state doctrine that the Sabbatino court had established.
+The Sabbatino case provoked an uproar in the U.S. Congress.
+Before the case could be reviewed by the district court (on remand), Congress passed the so-called Second Hickenlooper Amendment (or Sabbatino Amendment), which unsuccessfully sought to reverse the Sabbatino ruling.
+The amendment revoked this presumption in favor of the validity of the act of state doctrine that the Sabbatino court had established.
 The Amendment was retroactive and subsequently found constitutional by the district court and the Cuban bank's complaint was dismissed.
 This amendment to the Foreign Assistance Act has clarified that courts may proceed with an adjudication on the merits unless the President states that such adjudication may embarrass foreign policy efforts, but the amendment has been construed very narrowly by subsequent court decisions.